-Amazon's Android-powered Kindle tablet coming in November with a $250 price tag?Alex Wagner - Deputy Managing Editor, News Desk
+Amazon's Android-powered Kindle tablet coming in November with a $250 price tag?Alex Wagner - Editorial Director of News and Content

 We've heard rumbles of an Android-powered Amazon tablet since around September of last year, but so far concrete details on the device have been somewhat hard to come by.
 That changes today, as MG Siegler over at TechCrunch posted a report shedding light on the slate after having spent around an hour messing around with it.

 According to Siegler, the tablet will simply be dubbed Amazon Kindle and is expected to launch at the end of November for $250.
 This new Kindle is said to feature a 7-inch display and look very similar to the BlackBerry Playbook.
 Other hardware specs include what may be a single-core processor, no camera, Wi-Fi-only, and around 6GB of internal storage.
 The explanation for the low amount of memory is that the new Kindle will put a heavy focus on Amazon services like Cloud Player and Instant Video.

 Moving onto the software side of things, Amazon's new Kindle is running a version of Android prior to 2.2, but the OS is described as "nothing like the Android that you're used to seeing."
 The home screen is said to feature a carousel of content with a dock below and a status bar above.
 There will be no Google apps (including the Android Market) preinstalled.
 This goes back to the heavy emphasis on Amazon's own services, meaning instead of a Music app users will get Amazon Cloud Player, instead of the Android Market they'll get the Amazon Appstore, etc.